Information and resources for community organizations.

 • Wildfire smoke

 Wildfire smoke is becoming more common in our communities.
 Breathing in smoke can affect health, especially among those most vulnerable.
-People most vulnerable to the health impacts of smoke include those with pre-existing lung and heart conditions, diabetes, pregnant people, older populations, children, as well as those with higher exposures, such as clients who may spend whole or large portions of their day outdoors.
+People most vulnerable to the health impacts of smoke include those with pre‑existing lung and heart conditions, diabetes, pregnant people, older adults, children, and those with higher exposure, such as clients who may spend all or large portions of their day outdoors.

 Some ways to support clients are:

 • Post this wildfire smoke poster in places where staff and clients may see it.
-It summarizes the health risks and some actions that can be taken to reduce smoke exposure.
+It summarizes health risks and actions to reduce smoke exposure.

-• If your clients are experiencing symptoms, help them to spend time in indoor spaces with cleaner air, and if needed, to seek medical care.
+• If clients are experiencing symptoms, support them to spend time in indoor spaces with cleaner air and seek medical care if needed.

-• Check the Air Quality Health Index (AQHI).
-It provides air quality ratings for communities and can help you know when your clients may be most affected by poor air quality.
+• Check the Air Quality Health Index (AQHI) .
+The AQHI provides air quality ratings for communities and can help identify when clients may be most affected.

-• Support people to spend time in indoor spaces that provide some relief from smoke.
-We recommend that people spend time in large, air-conditioned spaces because these spaces tend to also have filtered air.
-They also need to be spaces where clients feel welcome and comfortable.
+• Support people to spend time in indoor spaces that offer relief from smoke, particularly large, air‑conditioned spaces, as these are more likely to have filtered air.
+If capacity allows, consider creating a clean‑air space where clients feel welcome and comfortable.

-• Masks to protect against smoke are only advised in specific situations, such as for people who work outdoors and have access to well-fitting high efficiency masks.
-See this factsheet from the BC Centre for Disease Control to learn more and help you decide if they may be appropriate and helpful for some of your clients.
+• Masks to protect against smoke are recommended only in specific situations, such as for people working outdoors who have access to well‑fitting, high‑efficiency masks (N95, KN95 or KF95).
+See this factsheet from the BC Centre for Disease Control for guidance.

 • Mental health considerations

-• Where possible, clients who may experience or be at risk of suicidal ideation can be referred to Fraser Health Mental Health supports for the co-creation of care plans.
+• Where possible, clients who may experience or be at risk of suicidal ideation can be referred to Fraser Health mental health services to support co‑creation of care plans.

 X